guildenstern70/SmartQuark/README.md

 ### Creating a native executable

 Native version *cannot work with embedded H2 database*.
-It is recommended to create an external Postgres database and specify its coordinats as environment variables, as shown in 'run-native-example.sh' script.
+It is recommended to create an external Postgres database and specify its coordinates as environment variables, as shown in 'run-native-example.sh' script.

 First, download and install GraalVM CE Java 17.